 With all the making money aspects of creating a business case for customer education, it’s easy to forget the obvious.
 You also can save a ton of money.

-The cost of finding new customers, not sending out trainers or paying for brick, mortar or flights, developing content once and delivering it many times, shorter time to product rollout and global expansion are all less with a well-designed customer education program.
+The cost of finding new customers, not sending out trainers or paying for brick, mortar or flights, developing content once and delivering it many times, shorter time to product rollout and global expansion are all lower with a well-designed customer learning program.

 Conclusion